bobobo-git/REAPER/cifftf.md

 you get a volume slider in a trackFX

 [superior](scripts/VolumePan_Smoother_v5_special_superior)

 and a subordinate FX in Input FX
 [subordinate](scripts/VolumePan_Smoother_v5_special_subordinate)

 sliding the volume in the track fx will dial the volume in Input FX as well.
+The comunication runs through a personified gmem to avoid conflicts with other fx.

 <a href="https://bobobo-git.github.io/REAPER/">site</a><a style="float:right;" href="https://github.com/bobobo-git/REAPER/">.</a>